 AdWords Express ads can also appear on Google's search partner sites or on Google Display Network sites.
 These sites partner with Google to show AdWords and AdWords Express ads.

 On our search partners' sites, your ads can appear on search results pages, on site directory pages, or on other pages related to the person's search.

 Search partners are part of Google's Search Network.
 In addition to our search partners, the Search Network also includes Google search sites such as Google Search, Google Shopping, Google Images, and Google Groups.

-For select business categories in some countries, your AdWords Express ads can also appear on the Google Display Network.
+For certain types of businesses in some countries, your AdWords Express ads can also appear on the Google Display Network.
 This means your ads can appear on sites partnered with Google that have content related to your business.
 This allows you to expand your advertising exposure beyond search, as well as reach customers who are viewing content that is relevant to businesses like yours.

-Your AdWords Express ads are automatically matched to websites based on the category that you selected.
-With AdWords Express, you won’t be able to select individual sites where your ads can appear.
+Your AdWords Express ads are automatically matched to websites based on the business product or service that you selected.
+With AdWords Express, you won't be able to select individual sites where your ads can appear.

 Steve creates an AdWords Express ad for his wedding photography business.
 His ad can appear for customers in his neighborhood when they read online blogs about wedding planning, wedding cakes, or other content related to weddings.

 Budget and pricing

 If your business product or service type is eligible for this feature, we’ll allocate a small percentage of your AdWords Express budget to placing ads on these websites.
 You won’t be charged any more than your total monthly budget, and you pay only when someone clicks your ad.
 There’s nothing that you’ll need to do to get started.